-Fiesta Especial® Royal Court
+RMI Announces the 2013 Fiesta Especial® Royal Court

 Nine children and adults with disabilities to be crowned in special celebration, raising $16,600 for programs and services benefiting individuals with special needs.
 These individuals will represent Fiesta Especial®, an official Fiesta® event created for children and adults with disabilities and families.